-Students are required to abide by all residence guidelines and policies (available online at the College website and provided to students upon arrival in Fall 2008 in the Residence Handbook).
+Students are required to abide by all residence guidelines and policies (available online at the College website and provided to students upon arrival in Fall 2009 in the Residence Handbook).
 The University assumes no liability for personal property in the case of theft or damage and recommends that students acquire appropriate insurance.
 No pets are allowed in residence.
-Students living in residence will not be issued parking permits as there is insufficient space.
+Students living in residence will not be issued parking permits.